Water legislation bill clears Idaho House, heads to Senate

-BOISE, Idaho (AP) — Legislation to end years of litigation and finalize an agreement involving water rights in heavily populated southwestern Idaho has cleared the House.
+BOISE, Idaho (AP) — Legislation to end years of litigation and finalize an agreement involving water rights in heavily populated southwestern Idaho cleared the House on Tuesday.

-House members voted 67-0 on Tuesday to send to the Senate the bill that involves rights to water that refills three reservoirs in the Boise River system following releases to control flooding.
+House members voted 67-0 to send to the Senate the bill that involves rights to water that refills three reservoirs in the Boise River system following releases to control flooding.

-The legislation makes sure those water rights to that refill and accounted for in the new agreement are protected should additional water storage systems of 1,000 acre-feet or more be built on the Boise River system.
+The bill sponsored by House Speaker Scott Bedke, R-Oakley, next has to clear the Senate and get approval from Gov. Brad Little, who as lieutenant governor took part in negotiations leading up to the agreement.

-Republican House Speaker Scott Bedke of Oakley says the legislation is needed to remove doubt about future water rights.
+“I don’t know of any obstacles at this point,” Bedke said after the House adjourned.
+“I think that that’s an indication of a good agreement, a good settlement, and I couldn’t be more pleased to have it started on this path.”

 Most Read Local Stories